JulianGHSB/geoHSB/README.md

 First please go to the node.js server project and install it: https://github.com/JulianGHSB/geoNode

+You need to be on the root folder level of the porject.

 Now install all dependencies using:

 ### `npm install`